 Welcome to the Center for Conflict Management!

-Please take a moment to check out our undergraduate and graduate certificates, meet our faculty mentors, and start on an exciting journey where you will learn to better transform, prevent, resolve, or reduce the harms associated with the conflicts in our lives--from interpersonal to international.
-Please read our Mission statement...and consider becoming a social entrepreneur, a leader in your own life, prepared to bring people with various concerns and skill sets together to innovatively and mindfully collaborate to more effectively address social problems.
+Check out our undergraduate certificate, meet our faculty mentors, and start on an exciting journey where you will learn to better transform, prevent, resolve, or reduce the harms associated with the conflicts in our lives--from interpersonal to international.
+Scan our Mission statement...and consider becoming a social entrepreneur, a leader in your own life, prepared to bring people with various concerns and skill sets together to innovatively and mindfully collaborate to more effectively address social problems.

 Want to learn more about the CCM Community?

 Let's get a coffee sometime.
-Before we meet, please review our programs and expectations and fill out our one-page membership form and the university's one-page Add Certificate form...thanks!
+Please review our programs and expectations and fill out our one-page membership form and the university's one-page Add Certificate form...thanks!
 Once you are ready to graduate you will then need to fill out the Certificate Application form to apply to receive the certificate you have completed.

 Here is my contact information...I look forward to working with you.